gabrielroubiera/masora/README.md

 # [Masora](https://github.com/gabrielroubiera/masora)

-Masora is a JavaScript library for generating random data.
+Masora is a JavaScript library for generating random data, is intended to be used as a test on requests to the database from the REST or RESTful API.

 ## Installation